SASECompare

 Which is better for Unified Management & Reporting: Palo Alto Networks or Zscaler?

-Which is better for SD-WAN & Branch Office: Palo Alto Networks or Zscaler?
+Which is better for Compliance Frameworks & Certifications: Palo Alto Networks or Zscaler?

 How is the Palo Alto Networks vs Zscaler comparison conducted?